Can we find the story of the Assumption of Mary in scripture?

-The Roman Catholic church formally defined the dogma of the Assumption November 1, 1959, on the Feast of All Saints, but the belief was firmly held for centuries before:
+The Roman Catholic Church formally defined the dogma of the Assumption on November 1, 1959, on the Feast of All Saints, but the belief was firmly held for centuries before:

 Mary’s Assumption was defined in a century when human life and the planet itself were threatened.
 World War I ended in 1918 after four years when millions perished.
 World War II, ending in 1945, left the real possibility that war and nuclear weapons could bring about the destruction of the human race.
 The Holocaust seemed to prove the capability of human evil.